d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

   * **Internal Spearphishing [(T1534)](https://attack.mitre.org/techniques/T1534/)**: Using a compromised internal account to send phishing emails to other employees within the same organization.
   * **Windows Admin Shares [(T1021.002)](https://attack.mitre.org/techniques/T1021/002/)**: Utilizing built-in network shares to copy files and move between systems.
 ## Common Usage Examples
-* **RDP/VPN Hijacking**: An attacker uses stolen VPN credentials to log into a workstation, then uses RDP to move to a sensitive server.
+* **RDP/VPN Hijacking**: An individual uses stolen VPN credentials to log into a workstation, then uses RDP to move to a sensitive server.
 * **Using Admin Tools**: Utilizing Windows Management Instrumentation (WMI) or PowerShell Remoting (PSR) to execute code on remote machines.
 * **Cloud Lateral Movement**: Accessing shared cloud resources by stealing API keys or leveraging misconfigured IAM roles to jump between cloud tenants.
 ### ℹ️ Important Note About Lateral Movement
-* This tactic is essential for threat actors to achieve their final objectives, such as stealing intellectual property, escalating privileges, or gaining persistence across an entire network.
+* This tactic is essential for individuals to achieve their final objectives, such as stealing intellectual property, escalating privileges, or gaining persistence across an entire network.
 It is heavily used in approximately 60% of attacks, including ransomware campaigns.
-* **Remote Services [(T1021)](https://attack.mitre.org/techniques/T1021/)**: Remote Services involve threat actors using legitimate credentials to move laterally within a network by abusing built-in administrative tools like RDP, SMB/Admin Shares, and WMI.
-By blending into normal administrative activity (Living Off The Land), attackers can steal data, install malware, or pivot to new targets.
+* **Remote Services [(T1021)](https://attack.mitre.org/techniques/T1021/)**: Remote Services involve individuals using legitimate credentials to move laterally within a network by abusing built-in administrative tools like RDP, SMB/Admin Shares, and WMI.
+By blending into normal administrative activity (Living Off The Land), individuals can steal data, install malware, or pivot to new targets.
 ## Key Aspects of Remote Services Lateral Movement
-* **SMB/Windows Admin Shares [(T1021.002)](https://attack.mitre.org/techniques/T1021/002/)**: Attackers leverage valid accounts to connect to default administrative shares (e.g., `C$`, `ADMIN$`) to copy malicious tools and move laterally.
+* **SMB/Windows Admin Shares [(T1021.002)](https://attack.mitre.org/techniques/T1021/002/)**: Individuals leverage valid accounts to connect to default administrative shares (e.g., `C$`, `ADMIN$`) to copy malicious tools and move laterally.
-* **Remote Desktop Protocol [(T1021.001)](https://attack.mitre.org/techniques/T1021/001/)**: Attackers use RDP to log into systems interactively with a graphical user interface, often using stolen credentials, allowing them to act as a normal user.
+* **Remote Desktop Protocol [(T1021.001)](https://attack.mitre.org/techniques/T1021/001/)**: Individuals use RDP to log into systems interactively with a graphical user interface, often using stolen credentials, allowing them to act as a normal user.
-* **Windows Management Instrumentation (WMI) [(T1021.003)](https://attack.mitre.org/techniques/T1021/003/)**: Attackers use WMI to execute code remotely on other Windows systems, often used for stealthy command execution, bypassing standard monitoring.
+* **Windows Management Instrumentation (WMI) [(T1021.003)](https://attack.mitre.org/techniques/T1021/003/)**: Individuals use WMI to execute code remotely on other Windows systems, often used for stealthy command execution, bypassing standard monitoring.
 * **Other Channels**: This technique also covers abuse of SSH, VNC, Windows Remote Management, and Cloud Services to access remote infrastructure.
 ## Detection and Mitigation Strategies
 * **Monitor Activity**: Look for unusual logon activity, such as, for example, user accounts accessing multiple systems in a short time, or RDP/SMB activity outside of normal working hours.